WorldHealthOrganization/GoDataSource-Installers/README.md

 2. Run project

 Run `npm install`.
+Run `npm run download`.
+This downloads the `platforms` directory from S3 with resources for mongo and node.
 Create a Webstorm NodeJS configuration with the following settings:
     Node interpreter: ./node_modules/.bin/electron
     Javascript file: main.js